MerginMaps/docs/docs/content/en/web/web-create-project.md

 ---
-category: 'MerginMaps Server & Cloud'
+category: 'Server'
 permalink: /web-create-project
 title: Creating projects and uploading files
+position: 305
+menuTitle: Create project
 ---

 There are several methods of creating a new project in Mergin: